- Strengths & Weaknesses

 Cloud is the plan most people will stick with.
 It’s $1.50 per month per user, billed annually and supports one to 100 users.
 That said, there aren’t any volume discounts.
 Unlike other business password managers — Zoho Vault comes to mind — you’re paying the same price per user, no matter how many you have.

 That makes the Cloud plan a great choice for small teams, but a poor one for managing more than 50 users.
-If you just want to try Passwork, you can take advantage of a five-day free trial, no credit card required.
+If you just want to try Passwork, you can take advantage of a seven-day free trial, no credit card required.

 Breaking Down Passwork Self-Hosted